DavideDiBuo/Brain_Tumor_Segmentation/README.md

 - **Dice edema**: `0.6903`
 - **Dice enhancing**: `0.6655`

-### 7.1 Interpretazione
+### 7.1 Interpretation
-- **Accuracy molto alta (≈0.992)**: tipicamente in segmentazione medicale può essere gonfiata dal fatto che il **background domina** (molti pixel non tumorali).
-Quindi accuracy da sola non è sufficiente.
+- **Very high accuracy (≈0.992)**: in medical segmentation this can be inflated because the **background dominates** (many non-tumor pixels).
+Therefore, accuracy alone is not sufficient.
-- **MeanIoU 0.84**: valore buono, indica una sovrapposizione media elevata.
+- **MeanIoU 0.84**: a good value, indicating high average overlap.
-- **Dice medio 0.618**: moderato; più informativo dell’accuracy perché sensibile alla sovrapposizione delle regioni.
+- **Mean Dice 0.618**: moderate; more informative than accuracy because it is sensitive to region overlap.
-- **Dice per classe**:
+- **Dice per class**:
-  - necrotic/core è la più difficile (≈0.525)
+  - necrotic/core is the most difficult (≈0.525)
-  - edema (≈0.690) e enhancing (≈0.666) sono migliori
+  - edema (≈0.690) and enhancing (≈0.666) perform better
-  - questo è coerente con la pratica: alcune regioni sono più piccole/irregolari e più soggette a errori.
+  - this is consistent with practice: some regions are smaller/irregular and more error-prone.

 ---

-## 8) Limiti e possibili miglioramenti
+## 8) Limitations and possible improvements

-1. **Input multimodale incompleto**: usare anche T1 e T2 (4 canali) spesso migliora le performance su BraTS.
+1. **Incomplete multimodal input**: using T1 and T2 as well (4 channels) often improves BraTS performance.
-2. **Approccio 2D slice-wise**: si perde coerenza 3D.
-Un 3D U-Net o un modello 2.5D (stack di slice) può migliorare.
+2. **2D slice-wise approach**: 3D consistency is lost.
+A 3D U-Net or a 2.5D model (slice stacks) could improve results.
-3. **Loss**: provare combinazioni come `DiceLoss + CCE` oppure focal loss per gestire sbilanciamento.
+3. **Loss function**: try combinations such as `DiceLoss + CCE` or focal loss to handle class imbalance.
-4. **Data augmentation**: rotazioni, flip, elastic deformations (attenzione: coerenti su immagine e mask).
+4. **Data augmentation**: rotations, flips, elastic deformations (warning: must be consistent on both image and mask).
-5. **Post-processing**: rimozione di piccole componenti connesse spurie, smoothing morfologico, ecc.
+5. **Post-processing**: removal of small spurious connected components, morphological smoothing, etc.
-6. **Valutazione**: riportare anche metriche tumor-only in modo esplicito, e magari metriche per “whole tumor / tumor core / enhancing tumor” come nella convenzione BraTS.
+6. **Evaluation**: explicitly report tumor-only metrics, and possibly metrics for “whole tumor / tumor core / enhancing tumor” as in the BraTS convention.

 ---

-## 9) Conclusione
+## 9) Conclusion
-Il notebook implementa una pipeline completa per segmentazione su BraTS 2020 con:
+The notebook implements a complete segmentation pipeline on BraTS 2020 with:
-- data generator per NIfTI
+- NIfTI data generator
-- preprocessing (slice selection, resize, one-hot)
+- preprocessing (slice selection, resize, one-hot encoding)
-- modello **U-Net 2D** (input 2 canali)
+- **2D U-Net** model (2-channel input)
-- training e logging
+- training and logging
-- valutazione su test set con metriche clinicamente rilevanti
+- evaluation on the test set with clinically relevant metrics

-I risultati mostrano ottime metriche globali (accuracy/specificity/precision), mentre le metriche di sovrapposizione (Dice) evidenziano la difficoltà sulle classi tumorali più complesse, in particolare **necrotic/core**.
+The results show excellent global metrics (accuracy/specificity/precision), while overlap-based metrics (Dice) highlight the difficulty on more complex tumor classes, in particular **necrotic/core**.